May 2025

 (Release ID: 1.57) Feature enhancement

 Introduced new documentation for the CloudBees cloud-native platform REST API.
-They explain how to integrate with platform data using standard HTTP methods and JSON-formatted responses, including tasks like creating and managing feature flags, target groups, and custom properties.
+The documentation explains how to integrate with platform data using standard HTTP methods and JSON-formatted responses, including tasks like creating and managing feature flags, target groups, and custom properties.
 Detailed examples and parameter tables guide you through authentication, retrieving resource IDs, and handling errors.
 You can automate workflows, build custom integrations, and enhance your CloudBees platform experience with these APIs.
 Refer to the platform API documentation for more information.

 Log in to ECR across multiple regions